Jump To

 12.05 Appeals Procedure under Section 12.03(1)(b)

-- A student wishing to file an appeal to the Petitions Committee under §12.03(1)(b) shall file such appeal within 15 calendar days of receipt of notification of the response of the Associate Dean.
+2. A student wishing to appeal the decision of the Associate Dean for Academic Affairs may appeal that decision to the Petitions Committee under §12.03(1)(b).
+The appeal shall be filed with the Assistant Dean for Student Affairs within 15 calendar days of receipt of notification of the response of the Associate Dean.
 The Petitions Committee shall respond within 20 calendar days from receipt of the appeal.